 Campus Conduct Hotline:

 The Campus Conduct Hotline offers an easy, comfortable way to report activity or behavior you may observe or experience on campus that is harmful, unethical, questionable, or causes you or someone else injury.
+You may also use this hotline to report sexual harassment, stalking, and domestic or dating violence.
 You can call (866) 943-5787 anytime of the day and speak confidentially and anonymously with a friendly, trained specialist who will guide you through the details of your concern.

 Emergency Notification System:

 As a student you will be required to register on-line and provide information that will allow you to be immediately notified of an emergency on campus that could affect your safety and welfare.
 The system will send a brief message to one or more of the following devices you may have: cell phone, office phone, text message, or email.
 If you change your text message, email, or cell phone provider, remember to go the CLU website, log into My CLU and go to Campus Alerts to update your information.
 Remember, reaching you quickly in an emergency depends on Campus Safety having correct contact information.

 Although most everyone carries a mobile phone, there are a number of emergency phones on the Thousand Oaks Campus.
 There are four standalone phones (west parking lot of Trinity Hall, Buth Park on Memorial, the walkway between the library and Memorial Parkway, and in the parking lot outside Alumni Hall that connect directly to Campus Safety.
 In addition, there are a number of wall mounted phones located outside most resident halls, some academic buildings and the Gilbert Sports Center.
 These phones allow the caller to dial 9-911 or to dial any four digit campus extension, including Campus Safety at x3208 or 3911.